 Not sure your security software is working?
 You need to check, sooner rather than later, because if your first indication of trouble is a malware problem or infection – you’re too late.
 The Anti-Malware Testing Standards Organization has a check you can use to make sure your system is safe against malware.
 The site offers six tests to check for malware issues.
 Four of the tests involve checking for holes in your security using downloading a file that should be automatically blocked, so if your malware program lets one through – you need a better malware program.

 You can get cybersecurity solutions to protect your business.
 Security is one of the most important aspects of any organization.
-Business security can only be ensured by the use of software which should be updated and can save your precious data from breaches and attacks.
+Business security can only be ensured by the use of software that should be updated and can save your precious data from breaches and attacks.

 Test your firewall for weaknesses